Crystal growing technologies

 Flux growth method

-While Czochralski method has greatly improved the quality of Silicon single crystals, it is worth mentioning that Si crystal is composed of one single element which can be grown from a melt.
-Because technologies evolve and their needs increases, it is important to upgrade the quality of crystals that are made from more complicated structures that are not possible to grow from a melt.
-This is where flux growth method comes into place.
-To put it simply, one must dissolve the preferred substance in a flux (low melting point solvent) and the solution is then treated in high temperatures.
-After that, seed crystal is dipped into the solution and slow cooling process begins to form the crystal.
+While the Czochralski method has greatly improved the quality of silicon single crystals, it is worth mentioning that silicon crystals consist of a single element, which can be grown from a melt.
+As technologies evolve and their demands increase, it becomes essential to enhance the quality of crystals made from more complex structures that cannot be grown from a melt.
+This is where the flux growth method comes into play.
+Simply put, the desired substance is dissolved in a flux (a low-melting-point solvent) and the solution is then treated at high temperatures.
+Afterwards, a seed crystal is dipped into the solution, and a slow cooling process begins, allowing the crystal to form.

 Advantages:

-> Simplified growing equipment because flux process operates at atmospheric pressure
+> Simplified growing equipment, as the flux process operates at atmospheric pressure

-> Crystals are grown without incorporating water molecules.
-Because of that, grown crystals can be used in infrared without worrying too much about water absorption near 3.3 microns.
+> Crystals are grown without incorporating water molecules, which makes them suitable for infrared applications without significant concerns about water absorption near 3.3 microns

 Disadvantages:

-> Crystals may be grown to limited size thus limiting the applications such as inelastic neutron scattering
+> Crystal growth may be limited in size, restricting applications such as inelastic neutron scattering

 High pressure vertical Bridgman method (HPVBM)

-High pressure vertical Bridgman method is mostly used to grow II-VI compound crystals.
-These II-VI crystals are known to be challenging to grow because of their physical and chemical properties such as being chemically corrosive in liquid and vapor state.
-For this method, a classical vertical Bridgman furnace must be upgraded with high-pressure chamber.
-Using graphite as a crucible is one of the most popular options when growing II-VI crystals because of its’ porosity.
-The porosity feature reduces gaseous impurities inside the crystal.
-However, this is a double-edged sword – for example, CdZnTe melt consists of volatile components, which are continuously lost from the vapor phase because of the porous graphite walls.
-It is possible to suppress the loss with applying external gas pressure, usually 10-150 Atm of Argon.
+The high-pressure vertical Bridgman method is primarily used to grow II-VI compound crystals.
+These II-VI crystals are notoriously difficult to grow due to their physical and chemical properties, such as being chemically corrosive in both liquid and vapour states.
+To use this method, a standard vertical Bridgman furnace must be upgraded with a high-pressure chamber.
+Graphite is one of the most commonly used materials for crucibles in the growth of II-VI crystals due to its porosity.
+This porosity helps to reduce gaseous impurities within the crystal.
+However, it also poses challenges—such as in the case of CdZnTe melts, where volatile components are continuously lost through the porous graphite walls.
+This loss can be mitigated by applying external gas pressure, typically 10-150 atm of Argon.

 Advantages:

-> HPVBM crystals yield high electrical resistivity, long term stability and good polarization properties
+> HPVBM crystals exhibit high electrical resistivity, long-term stability, and good polarization properties

 Disadvantages:

-> Impossible to grow even stoichiometric composition along the entire length of an ingot
+> It is impossible to grow a perfectly stoichiometric composition along the entire length of an ingot

-> Because one of the components from II-VI compound has lower diffusion coefficient in inert gas, usually the composition of the grown crystal shifts towards that component
+> Because one component of the II-VI compound has a lower diffusion coefficient in an inert gas, the crystal’s composition tends to shift toward that component during growth

-> Macroscopic defects like cracking and pipes are unavoidable
+> Macroscopic defects, such as cracking and pipes, are unavoidable

 High pressure vertical zone melting (HPVZM)